leonddev/landing-page/README.md

 # landing-page
 This is the landing page project from "The Odin Project".
 With this project I will showcase my flexbox skills.
-You can check the website here: https://leonardanton.github.io/landing-page/